CVHub520/X-AnyLabeling/docs/en/user_guide.md

 ### 7.4 Auto-Switch to Edit Mode

 To streamline the annotation workflow, you can configure the application to automatically switch to **Edit Mode** immediately after a shape is created.
 This is useful if you frequently need to adjust a shape right after drawing it.
-This behavior is controlled by the `auto_switch_to_edit_mode` setting in the `.xanylabelingrc` file.
+You can change this in `Settings > General > Behavior > Auto Switch To Edit Mode`, or through the `auto_switch_to_edit_mode` setting in the `.xanylabelingrc` file.

 - Set to `true` to enable automatic switching to Edit Mode.
 - Set to `false` (the default) to remain in Drawing Mode, which allows for the continuous creation of multiple shapes.

 ### 7.5 Hover Auto-Highlight

 For quicker selection of shapes, you can enable **Hover Auto-Highlight**.
 When this feature is active, simply moving your mouse cursor over a shape will highlight it, making it clear which shape will be selected if you click.
-This is controlled by the `auto_highlight_shape` setting in the `.xanylabelingrc` file.
+You can change this in `Settings > General > Behavior > Auto Highlight Shape`, or through the `auto_highlight_shape` setting in the `.xanylabelingrc` file.

 - Set to `true` to highlight shapes on hover.
 - Set to `false` (the default) to only highlight shapes upon clicking them.